 - Although the rates charged by some other systems might be less, the gap is often due to the difference in capital investment.
 In many cases, water and sewer systems with rates significantly lower than Missouri American Water’s have not made adequate investment in the infrastructure.
 We make capital investments to ensure quality, reliable water and sewer service.
 Our approach is to proactively make system investments to improve reliability and resiliency, while reducing the risk of serious service issues or water quality problems.

 - Municipalities also do not pay local property taxes, which we do.
-Our annual cost for property taxes in 2017 will be nearly $20 million.
+Our cost for property taxes in 2017 was approximately $20 million.

 How will this rate change affect my monthly bill?